mdquigley/blog/content/posts/mirror-music.md

 ---
 {{< youtube hMbm4svvM6w >}}

-**Mirror music** is an interactive synthesizer that generates random pitches within a user specified key, triggered by motion, and characterized in range and timbre by color.
+**Mirror Music** is an interactive synthesizer that generates random pitches within a user specified key, triggered by motion, and characterized in range and timbre by color.

 Video input is split into a grid of 16 squares, or "pixels".
 Each pixel is analyzed for motion and color data.
 When motion in a pixel is detected, the color data at that moment is sent to 1 of 16 poly~ instances that generates a random pitch within the specified key, played for the specified length with attack, decay, sustain, and release.